NikolaiMe/textbox-for-pdfkit/README.md

   color: string,
   oblique: number,
   newline: bool,
-  // -- the following are not recommended ---
+  // -- the following are only working with a workaround described in last chapter ---
   link: string,
   underline: bool,
   strike: bool,